nuuuwan/news_lk3_data/README.md

 Three Chinese nationals suspected to be involved in online financial frauds have been arrested at Gintota in Galle, police said.

-Three mobile phones and five credit cards found in the possession of the suspects at the time of arrest have also been  taken into custody.
+Five mobile phones, four credit cards and a passport with no owner found in the possession of the suspects at the time of arrest have also been taken into custody.

+The arrests were made following a information received by Galle Police regarding three Chinese nationals suspected of engaging in online scams while staying at a hotel.

+Accordingly, three Chinese nationals, aged 33 and 38, were apprehended yesterday (24) at a hotel on Bope Road in the Gintota area of the Galle police division.

 ◼️